-I’m Hannah Kate – I’m a poet, short story writer and editor based in Crumpsall, Manchester.
+I’m Hannah Kate – I’m a writer, radio presenter and editor based in Crumpsall, Manchester.
 My work has appeared in local and national magazines, as well as in anthologies, and I am currently writer-in-residence at Clayton Hall, Manchester.
 My short fiction is off-beat and weird, and often inspired by the history and stories of Manchester and the north of England.
 I like to write about the unsettlingly mundane and creepily municipal side of life.
 My poetry is eclectic in content and tone, and usually inspired by whatever has got stuck in my mind at the time: owls, text messages, medieval poetry, werewolves…

 In my other life, as Dr Hannah Priest, I am an academic researcher, lecturer and writer.
 You can find out more about my other life on my academic blog.

 Hannah Kate puts a marvellous slant on the whole affair, mixing palpable venom with humour to produce something rather entertaining.

 The way these really suburban issues suddenly gets eaten up by something much wilder and nastier is well played and the surprises continue all the way to the end.

 The quality of the prose and skill in the crafting kept me hanging on to the last paragraph.

 It’s compelling reading.
 An incredibly original plot with an escalating sense of uneasiness, all making for a good solid chunk of suspense-filled mystery-horror.

 Praise for Variant Spelling, Hannah’s debut poetry collection: